Golden Goose Care Guide

 The Washing Machine

-Never, ever, ever put your Golden Goose sneakers in the washing machine.
+Never put your sneakers in the machine.
 It will destroy the leather, warp the shape, and potentially dissolve the glues.
-It's a massacre.

 Harsh Chemicals

-Step away from the bleach, Windex, and kitchen spray.
-These chemicals are too harsh for delicate leather and suede and will cause irreversible damage.
+Stay away from bleach, Windex, or kitchen sprays.
+These are too harsh for delicate materials.

 Direct Heat Drying

-Avoid radiators, hair dryers, or direct blazing sun.
-This will dry out leather too quickly, making it brittle and prone to cracking.
+Avoid radiators and hair dryers.
+They make leather brittle and prone to cracking.
 Air dry only!

-Suede requires a gentle, loving touch.
-Aggressive scrubbing will ruin the nap and can even create bald spots.
+Suede requires a gentle touch.
+Aggressive scrubbing will ruin the nap and can create bald spots.

 Forgetting Protection

-Wearing brand-new sneakers without protective spray is like walking in the rain without an umbrella.
-You're asking for trouble.
+Wearing brand-new sneakers without protective spray is asking for trouble.
+It's your first line of defense.

 Premium Cleaners